Amjadoudeh/Task-Tracker/README.md

-# Task-Tracker :+1
+# Task-Tracker :+1:

 ### Video Demo: <URL HERE>

 ## Description:

-My project is called ## Task Tracker ## it allowe the User to Add and delete tasks and sit remider or remove it as well. for devoloping this app I used
+My project is called ## Task Tracker ## it allowe the user to add and delete tasks, and set remider or remove it as well.
+In order to develop this app, I used:

 - React.js with Hooks for the UI
 - JSON server for the backend
-- visaual code studio as text editor and google chrome as a browser.
+- visual code studio as a text editor and google chrome as a browser.

 Why React.js?

-> react is allowing us to devolop and creat a reusable UI which is more practical and easer than doing it by pure JavaScript.
+> React is allowing us to develop and creat a reusable UI.
+It is more practical than doing it by pure JavaScript.
-> .
-Some famouse websites using React // FaceBook // Twiter // Insatgram.
+> Some famous websites are using React // FaceBook // Twiter // Instagram.

 Why JSON server?

-> Since it my pesonal app I decied to use JSON server as backend server which created a fake db as a Json file where it save my tasks and give each one of them a uniqe ID.
+> Since it is my pesonal app, I decided to use JSON server as a backend server which creates a fake database as a Json file.
+It saves my tasks and gives each one of them a unique ID.

 ## React app

-first step to install a react app package is to install Node.js in our computer, this to install for the commend line or the terminal of VCS react app.
-This is helping as to have all the required files we need for our work. and by defualt it has some style and we can run the app to see the style and start editing our files and see the result dirctly.
+In order to install a React app package, we have to install Node.js in our computer.We can then install the React app using the command line or the terminal of VCS.
+This is helping us to have all the required files we need for our work.
+By default, it has offers style options.
+Therefore, we can run the app to see the styles, start editing our files and see the result dirctly.
-_Next_ I will explain just the folders and files that I created.

-### `React app`

-- first step to install a react app package is to install Node.js in our computer, this to install for the commend line or the terminal of VCS react app.
-This is helping as to have all the required files we need for our work.
-- it has by defualt some style and we can run the app to see the style and start editing our files and see the result dirctly.
-  _Next_ I will explain just the folders and files that I created.
+_Next_ I will explain only the folders and files that I created.

 ### `SRC Folder and The Components`

-The main idea of react is thinking about the UI as a bunch of many separate components.
+The main idea of React is to think about the UI as a bunch of separate components.
-I created a new folder in Scr folder called Components which contain the files I added for each component in my App.
+I created a new folder in Scr folder called **Components** which contains the files I added for each component in my App.

 #### `Header.js`

-This file is for the header of my app, it has the Title of the app and an Add/Close button which allow to toggel between showing and hiddning the input form.
+This file is for the header of my app, it contains the title of the app and an Add/Close button which allows to switch between showing and hidding the input form.

 #### `Addtask.js`

-This file is for Form of the inputs. it has 4 inputs // Task / Day & time / set Reminder and submit. where can the user add his infos.
+This file is for the form of the inputs.
+It has 4 inputs // Task / Day & time / set Reminder and submit, where the user can add his infos.

 #### `Task.js`

-This file is to write/input a new single task and its date also to set reminder and it has icon of X to delete the task.
+This file's function is to write/input a new single task and its date as well as to set reminder.
+The 'X' icon allows to delete the task.

 #### `Tasks.js`

-This file is to mange the tasks and put each single task in arr and to give it a key as index and to be able to toggle them or delete them.
+This file aims at managing the tasks, putting each single task in a array, and being able to toggle them or delete them.

 #### `Button.js`

-This file is for styling the button and give it Prop and some dynamic. also I used PropTypes to limit the Text, the color and the functionalty of it.
+This file aims at styling the button and giving it Prop and some dynamic.
+I also used PropTypes to limit the text as a string, the colour and the functionality of it.

 #### `Footer.js`

-This file is for the footer of my app and it has a _small paraghraph_ and a link to my About _page_.
+This file is for the footer of my app, it has a _small paraghraph_ and a link to my **About _page_**.

 #### `About.js`

-this file is for the Project info that I would like the User to see. it has a tilte / paraghraph and a Go-back link to the App.
+This file displays the project info that I would like the user to see.
+It has a title, a paragraph and a **Go-back** link to the App.

-##### `I used react-router-dom to route my app to make faster when it loading or moving from page to another`
+##### `I used react-router-dom to route my app in order to make it faster when it is loading or when the user is moving from one page to another.`

 ### `App.jsx`

-this file is the father of my all components, where I import them all, as well also import
+This file is the root of my all components.
+I import them there; as well as the following:

 ```
     - { useState , useEffect } from 'react'.